JacobFV/Nodal-RL/README.md

 ## Questions

-- **How generalized can Nodel RL agents become?** Will agent performance continue improving as it acquires skills specialized for increasingly diverse domains?
+- **How generalized can Nodal-RL agents become?** Will agent performance continue improving as it acquires skills specialized for increasingly diverse domains?
 Can a humanoid robot controlled by Nodal RL perform reliably in the general human activity domain?
-- **Can an [imitator-imitator](https://arxiv.org/abs/1912.02875) framework be used to condition Nodel-RL agent behavior?**
+- **Can an [imitator-imitator](https://arxiv.org/abs/1912.02875) framework be used to condition Nodal-RL agent behavior?**
 - **How could transformer neural networks learn when to dream ($\NN_{transformer}(\opast)$) instead of employing a blind rolling average ($\text{Percieved Observation }\o$)?**
 - **Can humans learn to dynamically condition agents to control their behavior?** Since high level conditioning data only provides a general handle on agent behavior, would a user commanding the agent in realtime be able to adjust his or her commands dynamically to more reliably achieve high level targets?
-- **Will centralized shared-parameter multiagent training efficently improve performance?** Although parameter sharing in reinforcement learning [generally accelerates learning in MARL](https://arxiv.org/abs/2005.13625), is it worth the cost to centralize training these huge architectures?
+- **Will centralized shared-parameter multiagent training efficiently improve performance?** Although parameter sharing in reinforcement learning [generally accelerates learning in MARL](https://arxiv.org/abs/2005.13625), is it worth the cost to centralize training these huge architectures?

 # Contributing